32 Weeks pregnant: Baby’s growth, your body, and what to watch for

 Your body at 32 weeks pregnant

 Your bump is now prominent, and your baby’s movements may feel stronger and more coordinated.
-It’s normal to feel a mix of excitement and fatigue as your body works hard to support your growing baby.
+At this stage of pregnancy, you might feel a mix of excitement and fatigue as your body works hard to support your growing baby.

 32 Weeks pregnant in months